Comments and suggestions to admin@lusitania.net

 financial irregularities.
 This was to be a recurrent theme in his life.

-Customs due to a political disagreement with Wilson over the
+due to a political disagreement with Wilson over the women's

-women's movement, being succeeded as Collector by Byron P
+movement, being succeeded as Collector by Byron P Newton in

-Newton in October of 1917.
-Malone then announced his public
+October of 1917.
+Malone then announced his public support for the

-support for the Socialist Morris Hillquit, in his quest to become
+Socialist Morris Hillquit, in his quest to become Mayor of NYC.

-Brooklyn, over his politics.
-Malone’s own arrogance seems to have
+politics.
+Malone’s own arrogance seems to have prevented him

-prevented him from realising that he was becoming something of a
+from realising that he was becoming something of a liability to the

 By 1918 however, he was back in the Democrat fold again, fighting

-he ran for Governor of New York on the Farmer-Labour Party
+ran for Governor of New York on the Farmer-Labour Party ticket,

-Democrat Al Smith and 171,907 for the Socialist Joseph Cannon.
+Smith and 171,907 for the Socialist Joseph Cannon.
+After this

-After this ignominious defeat, Malone left the Democrats to
+ignominious defeat, Malone left the Democrats to become an

 In 1921, his wife May O' Gorman, divorced him, and he took